-Once a GUI Functional Test executes, the test report will soon be available for review.
+Soon after a GUI Functional Test executes, the test report is available for review.
 This report is divided into "Summary" and "Details" tabs.

-The Details tab is divided into its own tabs: "Video" and/or "Selenium Commands", "Waterfall", "Logs", and "Metadata".
+The Details tab is divided into its own subtabs: "Video" and/or "Selenium Commands", "Waterfall", "Logs", and "Metadata".

 - The Summary Tab

 - The Details Tab